- Value-based care

 Sometimes, therapy sessions alone can help people see significant improvements in their lives.
 However, in many cases, medication is necessary to help someone find relief, particularly in adults who may have a harder time incorporating new habits, might have more emotional damage as a result of their lifelong experience with symptoms, and work in sedentary, repetitive jobs that require a lot of focus.
 ADHD medication is typically divided into two categories: stimulants and non-stimulants.

 Stimulants, including amphetamines and methylphenidates, work by targeting the central nervous system and slowing dopamine reabsorption in the brain to help improve communication within the brain itself.
-Stimulants can be incredibly effective for people with ADHD, with most people reporting a significant reduction in symptoms.
+Stimulants, like Adderall, can be incredibly effective for people with ADHD, with most people reporting a significant reduction in symptoms.
 However, they can also come with a risk of side effects like increased anxiety, heart palpitations, and lack of appetite, as well as other potential symptom trade-offs, like increased energy that may cause distraction or hyperfocus that may exacerbate other symptoms.
 While these trade-offs can certainly be managed by working with your doctor to find the right stimulant and dosage, some people and their doctors may opt to explore non-stimulants if the potential side effects seem too risky based on a person’s unique history and experience.

 Non-stimulants include a variety of options, like long-acting guanfacine, a medication typically prescribed for high blood pressure that has shown to also reduce ADHD symptoms in about half of people, bupropion, an antidepressant typically used to treat depression, and more.
 However, many non-stimulants are severely under-researched in the treatment of attention-deficit/hyperactivity disorder and aren’t FDA-approved for ADHD treatment in adults, which means it can be hard for doctors to prescribe the right dosage and most insurance companies won’t cover them.